Freelancing. Is it worth it?

 - The flexibility of choosing your own hours and the freedom to work when it suits you.
 Obviously this can come with risks , i.e. what if you don’t find work for a few weeks? how do you keep your skills updated if you don’t have the benefit and support of training provided by your employer? ….

-I guess what I am saying is that there no longer a safe option.
-I’m just suggesting that you look at all options when you are thinking of making a career change instead of just the obvious ones – you might come across an extremely attractive freelance contract that interests you more than the permanent jobs on offer and could help you in your long term career plan.
+I guess what we are saying here is that there are no “100% certain options”.
+When you are thinking of making a career change, consider all options and not just the obvious ones – you might come across an extremely attractive freelance contract that interests you more than the permanent jobs on offer and could help you in your long term career plan.